Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 This chapter also develops the concept of “sacrifice (Yajna)”, which, appearing in many verses, is crucial to understanding the Bhagavad Gita.

-The rest of this summary on the subject “Yoga of Knowledge, the Action and the Renunciation (Jnana Karma Sannyasa)” is only available to students of the Gita Institute
+The rest of this summary on the subject “Yoga of Knowledge, the Action and the Renunciation (Jnana Karma Sannyasa)” is available exclusively to students of the Bhagavad Gita Institute

-Swami Vivekananda: if one protects the Dharma..
+Swami Vivekananda: if one protects Dharma..
 Bhagavad Gita

-Bhagavad Gita in Spanish Yoga del Conocimiento, the Acción y the Renunciación Bhagavad Gita in Portuguese Ioga do Conhecimento, Ação and Renúncia.
+Bhagavad Gita in Spanish Yoga del Conocimiento, Acción y Renunciación Bhagavad Gita in Portuguese Ioga do Conhecimento, Ação and Renúncia.

-Bhagavad Gita 4-18 (Yoga Philosophy).
+Bhagavad Gita 4.18 (Philosophy of Yoga).
 He who sees the action in the ination is a Yogi

 Karma Yoga Course (Philosophy Selfless Action) hands to work (Bhagavad Gita)